ReSharper Downfalls and Anti-Patterns

 Helper Methods are Extracted as Static by Default

-If you press Ctrl+RM you'll get the option to extract a method.
-A local helper method is by default extracted as static:
+you'll get the option to extract a method.
+A local helper method is by default extracted as static

 You get to choose whether to make it static, but it is static by default.
 You'll find that this is extremely annoying, as there is a chance that you have to insert non-static content in the method at a later time.
 So, the fix?
 Remove the static part manually (!).
-Note, in the following animation below, the lack of intellisense as I start typing the _webRole object:
+Note, in the following animation below, the lack of intellisense as I start typing the _webRole

 This may not be a big deal in a small project, but it quickly becomes cumbersome in a big legacy application.